- Chavez quiz

-Exam 1 will be a combination of passage identification questions and several short essay questions.
+Exam 1 will be a take home exam.
+I will give it out in class on W 10/2 and it is due in Canvas at 11:59pm that night (10/2).
+It is a combination of passage identification questions and several essay questions.
 The exam will cover the readings we have done so far, including the shorter pieces by Standing Bear, Owens, Chavez, and the eco-criticism essays, as well as the longer texts by Galvin and Wright, and the film Into the Wild.
 The One Book selection and Occurrence at Owl Creek Bridge will not be on the exam.

-The passage identification portion will ask you to identify important passages from the readings (that is, identify the author and text), and then briefly explain the quote’s significance.
+The passage identification portion will ask you to identify important passages from the readings and Into the Wild (that is, identify the author and text), and then briefly explain the quote’s significance.
 Here’s an example of passage identification:

 “There is about them no awareness, no acuteness, and it is this dullness that gives ugly mannerisms full play.”